 The result monitor checks the Result Queue for processed packages and saves both failed and successful packages to the Django database.
+If the broker supports it, a delivery receipt is sent.

 Sentinel

 The sentinel spawns all process and then checks the health of all workers, including the pusher and the monitor.
 This includes checking timers on each worker for timeouts.
 In case of a sudden death or timeout, it will reincarnate the failing processes.
 When a stop signal is received, the sentinel will halt the pusher and instruct the workers and monitor to finish the remaining items.
 See Stop procedure